Article

 When negotiating, or asking a Court to determine, how to share digital assets, it's important to consider any restrictions in cashing out or transferring those assets.
 What is their risk profile?
 Is that going to be shared, or are you looking at cashing out the other spouse's claims, leaving one spouse with the digital assets while the other receives other assets?
 If so, is a £ for £ analysis appropriate, or should a discount apply?
 These are all questions to have in mind when formulating strategy and settlement options.

-The final recommendation certainly rang true for us – we have both found debating the issues with other professionals and sharing knowledge is invaluable.
-We have recently worked with others to deliver seminars: Kate, together with lawyers from Switzerland, Malta and Geneva, speaking to the International Academy of Family Lawyers; and Alex joining forces with peers at Brewin Dolphin, Payne Hicks Beach and Grant Thornton to discuss the digital implications on divorce for TL4 – sharing ideas with experts in asset recovery and investment.
+The final recommendation certainly rang true for us – we have found debating the issues with other professionals and sharing knowledge to be invaluable and have recently worked with others to deliver seminars on the topic: Kate Landells, together with lawyers from Switzerland, Malta and Geneva, spoke to the International Academy of Family Lawyers; and I (Alex) joined forces with peers at Brewin Dolphin, Payne Hicks Beach and Grant Thornton to discuss the digital implications on divorce for TL4 – sharing ideas with experts in asset recovery and investment.
 Since then, the first reading of the Property (Digital Assets) Bill took place on 11 September, and the second reading is due to take place on 6 November 2024.
-This short Bill seeks to ensure digital assets are included within the definition of property by confirming that 'a thing (including a thing that is digital or electronic in nature) is not prevented from being the object of personal property rights merely because it is neither— (a) a thing in possession, nor (b) a thing in action' and, according to Justice Minister Heidi Alexander’s will mean that the technology sector 'can maintain its position as a global leader in cryptoassets and bring clarity to complex property cases.'
+This short Bill seeks to ensure digital assets are included within the definition of property by confirming that 'a thing (including a thing that is digital or electronic in nature) is not prevented from being the object of personal property rights merely because it is neither— (a) a thing in possession, nor (b) a thing in action' and, according to Justice Minister Heidi Alexander’s will mean that the technology sector 'can maintain its position as a global leader in crypto assets and bring clarity to complex property cases.'

 The Law Commission also recommended a panel of industry-specific technical experts to provide non-binding guidance on the complex and evolving factual and legal issues relating to control involving certain digital assets.